Canon15214/SearchEngine/README.md

-This is a small ad-hoc search engine indexed with Lucene.
+This is an ad-hoc search engine indexed with Lucene.

 ##System Overview:
 A single retrieval is a loop over a set of queries.